pip-services/pip-services-docs/content/en/golang/mongodb/persistence/mongodb_persistence.md

 #### GetCountByFilter
 Gets a number of data items retrieved by a given filter.

-This method shall be called by a public **GetCountByFilter** method from the child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.
+This method shall be called by a func **GetCountByFilter** method from the child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

 > (c *MongoDbPersistence) GetCountByFilter(correlationId string, filter interface{}) (count int64, err error)